DLiu729/CapitalOneSummit/README.md

 where should bikes be transported in order to make sure bikes match travel patterns?

 What is the breakdown of Trip Route Category-Passholder type combinations?
 What might make a particular combination more popular?

+This was completed using R and the website was made through R Shiny and shinyapps.io